Skip to content

 Account Registration

-Go to Guance to register an account and log in using your registered account/password.
+Go to Guance to register an account, then log in with your registered account/password.

 Install Datakit